 The governmental fund financial statements are comprised of a Balance Sheet and a Statement of Revenues, Expenditures, and Changes in Fund Balances.
 These statements report current financial resources on a modified accrual basis and reflect a near term perspective.
-The fund balance sheet reflects assets, deferred outflows of resources and liabilities and deferred inflows of resources that are generally current in nature.
+The fund balance sheet reflects assets and liabilities that are generally current in nature.